Royal Infirmary of Edinburgh

 The Royal Infirmary of Edinburgh (RIE) is the oldest voluntary hospital in Scotland.
 It was established in 1729.
-The new buildings of 1879 were claimed to be the largest voluntary hospital in the United Kingdom, and later on, the Empire.
-The hospital moved to a new 900 bed site in 2003 in Little France.
+After moving to a new site in 1879, it claimed to be the largest voluntary hospital in the United Kingdom, and later, in the British Empire.
+In 2003, it moved to a 900-bed site at Little France.
 It is the site of clinical medicine teaching as well as a teaching hospital for the University of Edinburgh Medical School.
-In 1960 the first successful kidney transplant performed in the UK was at this hospital.
+In 1960 the first successful kidney transplant in the UK was performed at the hospital.
 In 1964 the world's first coronary care unit was established at the hospital.
 It is the only site for liver, pancreas, and pancreatic islet cell transplantation in Scotland, and one of the country's two sites for kidney transplantation.
 In 2012, the Emergency Department had 113,000 patient attendances, the highest number in Scotland.
 It is managed by NHS Lothian.